-Assignment reports will account for the remaining 30%.
-There are 4 assignments plus one optional that the students must do by pairs or individually following the instructions of the professor.
-The topics covered are Short-term generation planning, Medium-term generation planning, Generation Reliability, Generation Expansion, Risk management in electricity markets, and Time Series.
+■ Assignment reports will account for the remaining 30%.
+There are 5 assignments that the students must do by pairs or individually following the instructions of the professor: Short-term generation planning, Medium-term generation planning, Generation Reliability, Risk management in electricity markets, and Time Series.